IBM/CBOM/README.md

 `pkg:crypto/relatedCryptoMaterial/${type}@${algo:hash}`

-> The hash should be calculated over the `value` property of the related crypto material.
+> The hash should be calculated using the `value` property of the related crypto material.

 Examples:
 - `pkg:crypto/relatedCryptoMaterial/signature@${algo:hash}`